How To Pick The Best Cat Litter Box

 According to Dr. Tu, there are three basic steps you should follow to keep your cat’s litter box clean and tidy:

-3. Wash it with water and mild soap monthly
+3. Wash it with water and mild soap monthly.

-Of course, there are many boxes that meet that criteria so you may have to try a few different boxes (and litter brands) to find a combo your cat loves — the perfect litter box should be as individual as your cat.
+Of course, there are many boxes on the market, so you may have to try a few different boxes to find one your cat loves — the perfect litter box should be as unique as your cat.